 wondered whether the online learning platform would be a unique opportunity for

-her to act on her curiosity and change her career path and life.
+her to act on her curiosity and change her career path.

 Read Kim Cameron's Story